-EMERLINDA D. LLAMADO, Filipino, 58 years old, Internal Auditor since 2012.
+EMERLINDA D. LLAMADO, Filipino, 59 years old, Internal Auditor since 2012

+Ms. Llamado joined the company in 2012.
 Before joining the company, she worked as System Assistant and Audit Manager from 1984 to 2012 with the Ever Gotesco group of companies.
 She graduated from the Far Eastern University with a degree of Bachelor of Science in Accountancy in 1984.
 Ms. Llamado is a Certified Public Accountant.